3rd Movement (Emerson Quartet)

-He had also written twelve preludes for quartet for the film 'Girlfriends' between 1934 and 19353 but on the 30 May 1938 in Leningrad, he began his first original string quartet.
+On the 30 May 1938 in Leningrad, Shostakovich began his first string quartet1, the String Quartet no. 1 in C major, opus 49.
 The piece has a duration of about 15 minutes and is in four movements, marked:

 1. Moderato,